Last updated on July 15, 2021

 Christ’s sacrifice began in the upper room, was completed on the cross and is renewed in a hidden way at Mass.
 This is truly astonishing.
 We must choose to believe in what is incomprehensible in the same way the twelve did who first heard Christ’s words.
 When we choose to believe, begging for help, Jesus enters our mind and heart transforming us in a similar way to the bread and wine; we move from an incomprehensible gaze to beautiful amazement and gratitude.

-John Paul II never left Mary outside because he constantly saw her united to her Son in every aspect of his work.
-He devoted the final chapter of Ecclesia de Eucharistia to Mary’s “Eucharistic Faith’: “If the Church and the Eucharist are inseparably united, the same ought to be said of Mary and the Eucharist.”
+Where does Mary fit in the Eucharistic mystery?
+John Paul II constantly saw Mary united to her Son in every aspect of his saving work and devoted the final chapter of Ecclesia de Eucharistia to Mary’s “Eucharistic Faith’: “If the Church and the Eucharist are inseparably united, the same ought to be said of Mary and the Eucharist.”

 In what way did she possess a “Eucharistic faith”?
 First, by the very fact, he stresses, that she offered her “virginal womb for the Incarnation of God’s Word.”
-By giving her yes in reply to Gabriel she is asked to believe that the body and blood of the Son of God would miraculously form in her womb by the action of the Holy Spirit.
-Her yes, the Pope underlines, is similar to the amen we say before receiving the Eucharist when we hear the words, “The Body of Christ”.
+God’s Word, Jesus, the Bread of Life, “is sown in the Virgin” Peter Chrysologus tells us.
+Mary’s yes unites her entire being to the Eucharist.
+As well, her yes, the Pope underlines, is similar to the amen we say before receiving the Eucharist when we hear the words, “The Body of Christ”.

 “The donkey that carried Our Lady to Bethlehem took another form in my thoughts.
 For he carried the Word—a dumb animal, carrying a Virgin who carried God—and so he was the carrier of God too.
 His bells were the first church bells, for Mary was the first Church, the first tabernacle of Christ.”